iklevente-zz/GTA-Online-Solo-Session-Creator/README.md

 **Important: You will need .NET Core Runtime to run the program.
 Download it from [here](https://dotnet.microsoft.com/download).**

 ## How it works:
-It will freeze your game for some seconds, so you can disconnect from your current lobby and get into a new empty lobby.
+It freezes your game for some seconds, so you can disconnect from your current lobby and get into a new empty lobby.

 There, you can invite your friends and play without modders, annoying players, etc..